Middle East foreign ministers travel to China for meetings - ExBulletin

 Middle East foreign ministers travel to China for meetings

-BEIJING – Foreign ministers from Saudi Arabia and other Middle Eastern countries are visiting China this week for meetings with officials from the world’s second-largest economy, a major oil consumer and source of foreign investment.
+BEIJING (AP) Foreign ministers from Saudi Arabia and other Middle Eastern countries are visiting China this week for meetings with officials from the world’s second largest economy, a major oil consumer and source of foreign investment.

 The Chinese Foreign Ministry on Monday did not provide details of the visit agendas, but said they were expected to deepen relations between the two sides.